What To Feed Your Baby Who Has CMA

 I’m afraid to give Alimentum to my baby because it says it has milk in it and my baby can’t tolerate milk.

 Alimentum should only be used as directed by your physician or health care provider.
-Although the protein in Alimentum is derived from cow milk, the protein has been extensively broken down or hydrolyzed to make it hypoallergenic and safe for feeding virtually all infants with cow milk protein allergy.
+Although the protein in Alimentum is derived from cow milk, the protein has been extensively broken down or hydrolyzed and the formula has been clinically shown to be hypoallergenic—virtually eliminating allergic reactions in most babies who are allergic to cow's milk protein.

 On the Alimentum label, what does “derived from milk” mean?